sbradshaw/serverless-auction/README.md

 ## Features

-API endpoing implemented as Lambda services to add, update, and retrieve auction items
+API endpoing implemented as Lambda services to add, update and retrieve auction items

 ## Installation